cacheflowe/haxademic/guides/windows-wsl-notes.md

 You can customize Bash to a great extent by modifying dot files in your user directory, which is located at `/home/username` or with the shortcut `~/`.

 Here's my `/home/cacheflowe/.bash_profile`, which provides me with lots of useful shortcuts.
 Some of these are relate to running Apache, which I describe below.
+To launch this in VSCode, you can run this command:

+* `code /home/cacheflowe/.bash_profile`

 ```
 ##########################################